Uberspace/lab/source/guide_grocy.rst

 Point your Browser to your installation URL (e.g. ``https://isabell.uber.space``).
 This will take a moment, as grocy will need to create the default database at first.

 When prompted for a login, use ``admin`` for both username and password.

-CHANGE THIS AS SOON AS POSSIBLE!
+.. warning:: Change the default password as soon as possible, as it poses a security risk.
+If you don't, anyone can access your data.

 Updates
 =======